 Some of my longer distance and multi-day hikes in Japan.
 Japan has a great mountain hut system to make your life easier as well.

-If you're not sick of me yet, here's another handful of hikes from this blog worth featuring.
+If you're not sick of me yet, here are some of the most popular hikes on this blog.

 1785m